-Kids of the Black Hole, available for preorder from Trembling Pillow Press.
+Kids of the Black Hole, available for order from Small Press Distribution.

 “If Holden Caulfield had acid-tripped on friendship and death in the aughts—if he’d then fallen through a therapy-hole to ride shotgun in a dark-energy jalopy—he might have dreamed this long, wild narrative lit up on uncertainty and sex.
 To steal a phrase from Cain: this poem has risen from the dead to eat lesser poems.
 It glows.” – Cathy Wagner

 “Inhabiting the space between elegy and prophecy, Marty Cain’s poem floats in a drowning country parallel to the United States of America.
 Where loss flickers at the edge of each frame, ‘the earth turns itself inside out’ like a teenager in a dreamscape, baptized in tears.” – Lucas de Lima

 “Marty Cain is a new galactic animal and Kids of the Black Hole